Helicopter crashes onto roof of New York City building, killing one

 "I didn't see it, but I felt it," said Douglas.
 "Smoke was on top of the building."

 A fire that broke out on the roof was quickly brought under control, the fire department said.
-The building, the AXA Equitable Centre, was evacuated after the crash.
+The building, which houses a number of corporate offices, was evacuated after the crash.

-US President Donald Trump has been briefed on the crash and continues to monitor the situation, White House spokesman Hogan Gidley said.
+"Phenomenal job by our GREAT First Responders who are currently on the scene," US President Donald Trump said on Twitter after being briefed on the crash.
+"The Trump Administration stands ready should you need anything at all."